Coastal-Wolf/WolfVue/README.md

 ### final remarks

 I want to preface this by saying most of this was created with AI, the scripting, learning how to train models, etc. While I have a basic understanding of python, I would not have been
-Able to achieve this without Claude, that said, coders who do know what theyre doing will probably encounter some odd quirks in the code because of this, and I apoligize in advance.
+Able to achieve this without Claude, that said, developers will probably encounter some odd quirks in the code because of this, and I apologize in advance.

 At first I was conflicted about using AI to code, but ultimately, the means that this is done does not matter so long as the end project benefits scientists. researchers, and hobbiests free of charge as intended.

 Also note that I would like this project to be specifically for Trail cameras, so please make sure any data that is fine tuned is done with data FROM trail cameras.

 Thank you for reading, and possibly using this.
 I think this could make for a great open source project!

+## What to improve on for the future

+First and foremost, we need to improve the yolo model.
+Its pretty clear thats the main issue to be worked on.

+I think focusing on large and common mammals from North America is important.
+I think we should catogorize things like birds broadly, as it would be a nightmare to try to identify each species, same with waterfowl.
+I think we should limit our scope to maybe 20 species at most for now if we get that many.
+We'll burn that bridge when we get to it i suppose.

 ## Contributing